alanho-05/c0323-code-solutions/javascript-forms/javascript-forms-quiz-notes.md

 Without the event.preventDefault(), the form submits the form and refreshs the webpage.

 - What property of a form element object contains all of the form's controls.
+The element property contains all of the form's controls.
 The HTMLFormElement property contains all of the form's controls.

 - What property of a form control object gets and sets its value?